KiLLeRRaT/6oz/README.md

 #### Rendering Data
 To render data in your template that is not HTML encoded use the start block `<%=`.
 Use this if you wish to write in HTML into the template.

 To render data in your template that is HTML encoded use the start block `<%:`.
-Use this if you wish to write in HTML into the template.
+Use this if you wish to write in text into the template.

 For the examples below we are using the following variable
 ```